DBCDK/payara-embedded-web-issue/README.md

 Adding payara-embedded-(web|all) as a "provided" dependency

-Your integration testing blows up (jax-rs client against wiremock)
+Your integration testing blows up (when running jax-rs client against fx. wiremock)

+payara-embedded-all is needed for: fish.payara.cdi.jsr107.impl.NamedCache annotation

 ## Demonstration